SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: Background

 Partial recovery minimizes downtime by localizing recovery across surviving nodes so that system can resume job without going through the costly global restart~\citep{partialrecovery}.
 For example, \textbf{(1) communicator shrinking} excludes failed nodes (nodes) from the job and forms a new communicator over the survivors~\citep{ulfm,ncclshrink}, \textbf{(2) Non-shrinking replacement} respawns failed nodes or activates hot spares to merge them back in~\citep{ulfm}, \textbf{(3) Rollback with message logging} restarts only the failed nodes from a checkpoint and uses logged/replayed messages to restore a consistent global state~\citep{rollback}, \textbf{(4) Runtime reinitialization} rebuilds runtime and communicator state through the batch system~\citep{reinit}, and \textbf{(5) Task migration} dynamically remaps failed work units onto healthy resources~\citep{taskmigration}.

 In this paper, we consider shrinking paired with replication or checkpointing as the default partial recovery, as it is fastest at re-establishing collective communication across surviving groups and also directly supported by NCCL~\citep{ncclshrink}, PyTorch~\citep{torchft}, and MPI~\citep{ulfm}.
 Moreover, \citet{shrinkcost} report shrinking takes tens of milliseconds for hundreds of nodes.
-As the communicator we need to shrink is the one that aggregates partial gradients, hence of hundreds to a few thousands of nodes, we therefore treat its cost as negligible: we presume the job resumes without any meaningful delay after each failure if partial recovery is available for the gradient synchronization communicator as long as all partial gradients are collectible.
+As the data-parallel communicators are of world size hundreds to a few thousands, we therefore treat their shrink costs as negligible: we presume the job resumes without any meaningful delay after each failure if partial recovery is available for the communicators as long as all partial gradients are collectible.